ZoidsGenesis/cruel-s-aqw-guide/README.md

-  # Website Design for AQW Guide (Community)
+  # AQW Ultra Guide

-  This is a code bundle for Website Design for AQW Guide (Community).
-The original project is available at https://www.figma.com/design/CD3rUwNTG1U7z0JXY0UrW6/Website-Design-for-AQW-Guide--Community-.
+  Made by Aenaen

   ## Running the code